lhl/voicechat2/README.md

 huggingface-cli download --local-dir . yl4579/StyleTTS2-LJSpeech
 ```

-We include some extra convenience scripts for launching:
+Some extra convenience scripts for launching:
 ```
 run-voicechat2.sh - on your GPU machine, tries to launch all servers in separate byobu sessions remote-tunnel.sh - connect your GPU machine to a jump machine local-tunnel.sh - connect to the GPU machine via a jump machine
 ```

 # Other AI Voicechat Projects

 ## webrtc-ai-voice-chat
-The demo shows a fair amount of latency (~10s) but this project isn't so different (uses WebRTC not websockets) from voicechat2 (HF Transformers, Ollama)
+The demo shows a fair amount of latency (~10s) but this project isn't the closest to what we're doing (it uses WebRTC not websockets) from voicechat2 (HF Transformers, Ollama)
 - https://github.com/lalanikarim/webrtc-ai-voice-chat
 - Apache 2.0